abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/executeclasses.md

-### Let user choose the `executeclassname`
+### Allow users to choose the `executeclassname`

-To permit user to choose the `executeclassname`, change the option `desktop.features_permissions` in your abcdesktop config file.
-`desktop.features_permissions` is a list of string.
+To allow users to choose the `executeclassname`, configure the `desktop.features_permissions` option in your abcdesktop config file. `desktop.features_permissions` is a list of strings.

 ```